pmartR/PMart_ShinyApp/www/help_modals/filter_tab.md

 The filter tab allows you to visualize and apply filters to your data.

 On the left side are various filters with buttons to 'Add/Remove' those filters to a queue *to be applied at the end*, and a button to preview a plot of the effects of that individual filter.
 Filter options may differ between datatypes.
-See the [pmartR](https://github.com/pmartR/pmartR) for precise details about each filter.
+See the [pmartR package](https://github.com/pmartR/pmartR) for precise details about each filter.

 **Biomolecule Filters** filter the biomolecules (rows) of your data by criteria such as minimum number of samples with non-missing values.